jdlib/JDBX/UserGuide.md

     int count = stmt.update("INSERT INTO Users VALUES (DEFAULT, 'John', 'Doe');

 `PrepStmt` uses precompiled, parameterized SQL commands.
-After it is initialized it can be executed multiple times, using the current parameters Example:
+After it is initialized it can be executed multiple times, using the current parameters.
+Example:

     PrepStmt pstmt = ...
     pstmt.init("INSERT INTO Users VALUES (DEFAULT, ?, ?");